MaterializeInc/materialize/doc/user/content/ingest-data/webhook-quickstart.md

 {{% plugins/webhooks-datagen %}}

-In the SQL shell, select from the source to see one of the records.
+In the SQL Shell, validate that the source is ingesting data:

 ```sql
 SELECT jsonb_pretty(body) AS body FROM webhook_demo LIMIT 1;
 ```

-Here is an example payload:
+As an example, if you use the `Sensor data` module of the webhook event generator, the data will look like:
 ```json
 {
   "location": {